arghyac35/amity-calendar-telegram-bot/README.md

 TODO

-#### I wrote this in a hurry for getting my course specific live class, so might need some enhancements which I will look after my exams.
+#### I wrote this in hurry for getting my course specific live class, so might need some enhancements which I will look after my exams.

 ## Development